MartaLopesGomes/KEGGScraper/README.rst

 Available commands:

-download_kos - Download all the sequences from each desired KO (KEGG Orthogly) group to a fasta file.
+download_kos - Download all the sequences from each desired KO (KEGG Orthology) group to a fasta file.

 The input can be:

 - KEGG pathway map ID

-- List of KO's IDs
+- List of KO IDs

 - List of KEGG Reaction IDs